BlueAndi/Pixelix/doc/SW-RELEASE.md

 9. Wait till all CI actions successful finished.
 If CI run fails, fix it and repeat.
 10. Merge remote **dev** branch to remote **master** branch.
 11. Release version on github.

+# Issues, Ideas And Bugs
+If you have further ideas or you found some bugs, great!
+Create a [issue](https://github.com/BlueAndi/esp-rgb-led-matrix/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.

+# License
+The whole source code is published under the [MIT license](http://choosealicense.com/licenses/mit/).
+Consider the different licenses of the used third party libraries too!

+# Contribution
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, shall be licensed as above, without any additional terms or conditions.